eunchong0204/OLD_bios611_project1/README.md

  The two histograms show that there is a difference of the distribution of the genres over gross.

 ![](assets/genre_comp_table_by_result.png)
  The difference looks clearer in this figure.
-Some genres, such as fantasy, animation, and family, belongs to the list of top 10 in the success group.
+Some genres, such as fantasy, animation, and family, is in the list of top 10 genres in the success group.
 However, they are below the 10th place in the failure group.